djipco/webmidi/README.md

 There might be a few other minor changes here and there but the refactoring mostly concerns the introduction of `Input` and `Output` objects.

-## Using WebMidi with the Jazz-Plugin
+## Using WebMidi.js with the Jazz-Plugin

-To use `WebMidi` on Safari, Firefox and Internet Explorer, you will first need to install Jazz-Plugin.
+To use **WebMidi.js** on Safari, Firefox and Internet Explorer, you will first need to install Jazz-Plugin.
 Simply [download the plugin](http://jazz-soft.net/download/Jazz-Plugin/) and run the installer.